 Tiger Mountain is one of Seattle's most popular mountain biking destinations.
-The East Tiger Summit Trail, Preston Railroad Trail, Iverson (Fat Hand) Trail, Silent Swamp Trail, Fully Rigid Trail, Joy Ride Trail and Northwest Timber Trail are all open to bicycles.
-The trails are typically closed seasonally from October 15 to April 15 (check exact dates here), but there are many miles of roads open all year long.
+The East Tiger Summit, Preston Railroad, Iverson (Fat Hand), Silent Swamp, Fully Rigid, Joy Ride, Off-the-Grid, Bail-out and Northwest Timber Trails are all open to bicycles.
+Starting in 2014, trails will not be subject to the past Oct 15 to Apr 15 seasonal closures.
+However, all trails are still subject to closures depending on trail and weather conditions (check for updates on this page and here).
+There are many miles of logging roads that are open all year long.

 Trails vary in difficulty:

 - Iverson is considered moderately technical, and is a bit of a grunt in either direction.
 Call it a Blue Square.

 - East Tiger Summit is extremely fast and flowly, requiring minimum pedaling, and overall pretty buff but with a few gnarly spots.
 Big physical grunt to get to the top, but a Green Circle to descend.

 - Preston Railroad Grade is also fast but more technical than the Summit Trail, with roots, rocks, some gnar sections and some switchbacks.
 It requires very little pedaling in the downhill direction, but can be ridden either way.
 It's a challenge in the climbing direction!
 Blue Square on the way down, Black Diamond for the way up.